MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <img src="./image/xiaoguo-1.png" width="730px">
 </div>

-The CUB dataset can be employed to generate an image illustrating the experimental outcomes, showcasing the effectiveness of the ARAF framework in image generation tasks.
-This image showcases numerous bird images generated using the ARAF framework, which combines visual attributes and semantic information as inputs.
-These images serve as evidence that the ARAF framework proficiently produces high-quality, vivid, and semantically coherent bird images.
+In image generation tasks, it is evident that bird images generated using the ARAF framework exhibit higher quality and stronger textual coherence.
+This advantage stems from the ARAF framework's adaptive ability to capture crucial feature information from both images and text, and its utilization of a powerful fusion alignment module for image-text matching.
+Additionally, the ARAF framework enhances the semantic information through its representation enrichment module, further improving the quality of the generated images.

 ## Alignment and Fusion Mechanism Visualization
 <p align="center">